kboronka/das-build/README.md

 ## Development server

-### backend
-Run `npm run dev` from the backend folder
+1. Run `npm run dev` from the backend folder
-Navigate to `http://localhost:4000/`.
-The app will automatically reload if you change any of the source files.

-### frontend
-Run `ng build --watch` from the frontend folder.
+2. Run `ng build --watch` from the frontend folder.
-Navigate to `http://localhost:4200/`.
+3. Navigate to `http://localhost:4000/`.
 The app will automatically reload if you change any of the source files.